otto-de/enhanced-wickettester/README.md

 ## Features

 - select components without the need of the wicket path
-- base wickettester functionality using component matches
+- base wickettester functionality using component matchers

 ## Usage